jjb/awesome-ruby/README.md

 * [Sidekiq-Cron](https://github.com/ondrejbartas/sidekiq-cron) - A scheduling add-on for Sidekiq.
 * [Simple Scheduler](https://github.com/simplymadeapps/simple_scheduler) - An enhancement for Heroku Scheduler + Sidekiq for scheduling jobs at specific times with a readable YML file.
 * [Whenever](https://github.com/javan/whenever) - A Ruby gem that provides a clear syntax for writing and deploying cron jobs.
+* [Ruby Clock](https://github.com/jjb/ruby-clock) - A scheduler which runs jobs each in their own thread in a persistent process.

 ## Scientific